elgentos/magento2-serversideanalytics/README.md

 ```

 ## Caveats
-- This extension disables the GA JS Purchase Event on the success page altogether.
+- This extension disables the JS Purchase Event on the success page altogether.
 It will however track the pageview.
 - This extension only tracks **paid** orders (it fires on *sales_order_payment_pay*).
 Non-paid orders will never show up in Analytics.
 This is our current clients' use case, mileage may differ.
 PR's for code to also track non-paid orders are welcomed.

 ## Further info
-- Compatible with GA Measurement Protocol version 1;
+- Compatible with UA Measurement Protocol and GA4 Measurement Protocol;
 - Debugging is enabled when Magento is in developer mode.
 See `var/log/system.log` for the log;
 - Exceptions will be logged to `var/log/exceptions.log`;
 - The products in the payload are retrieve on invoice-basis, not on order-basis;